qfinger/LED-indicator/README.md

 # stockmarket-indicator
-Simple trial script to determine if the market (SPY) is up or down
+Simple python script to determine if the market (SPY) is up or down